 Software is all around us, and organizations across all industries are using it to become more efficient, better meet the needs of their customers, and reimagine their identities.

 With over 49,000 open jobs and a median base salary of $95,000, software engineers are in extremely high demand, and that won’t change anytime soon.
-Of all the careers on Glassdoor’s 2016 list of the 25 best jobs in America, software engineers have the most job opportunities available to them – by a margin of 42,000.

 If you’re in the market for a high-paying job in a highly in-demand field, a career in software engineering is definitely worth considering.